Vivian Reed (actress, born 1945): Early career: Apollo Theater and Epic Records (1966–1972)

 In 1968 Reed was a recurring guest on the television program The Peter Martin Show.
-She subsequently appeared on the The John Reed King Show and as a recurring guest on The Merv Griffin Show in 1968–1969.
+She subsequently appeared on The John Reed King Show and as a recurring guest on The Merv Griffin Show in 1968–1969.
 In 1969-1970 she gave a tour of concerts held at universities across the United States.
 In December 1969 she replaced an ailing Dionne Warwick for performances at the Apollo Theatre.
 In 1970-1971 she was a recurring guest on the variety television program Soul!; sharing billing with Muhammad Ali, Leon Thomas, and Archie Bell & the Drells among other guests.
 She also appeared as guest on The David Frost Show in 1970.
 In April 1970 she appeared in concert with Stevie Wonder at Kleinhans Music Hall.
 At the Apollo Theatre in 1970 she performed in shows with Little Anthony and the Imperials, Edwin Starr, Ronnie Dyson, Jimmie Walker, The Voices of East Harlem, and Lou Rawls.

 On Martin Luther King Jr. Day in January 1971, just three years after King's assassination, Reed performed at a special event honoring King at the 369th Regiment Armory which was hosted by Hal Jackson and also included a performances by Ossie Davis and several church choirs.
 In February 1971 she returned to the Apollo to perform in a benefit concert for Shaw University.
 In March 1971 she was interviewed on the WNBC television program Positively Black.
 Following this she toured Europe with Joe Frazier and the Knockouts.
 From 1971 to 1977 she was a recurring guest on The Mike Douglas Show; first being booked on the program after baseball player Jackie Robinson recommended her to Moore.
 Moore stated in an interview that Reed "sounded like Aretha Franklin and Melba Moore".
 Among the guests she shared billing with on Douglas's program were John Lennon and Yoko Ono.
 Douglas had the couple serve as Reed's interviewers when they co-hosted the show with him for a week in 1972.
 This interview was later featured in Erik Nelson's 2024 documentary film Daytime Revolution for which Reed gave a retrospective interview.
 She also appeared on Mike Douglas's show with Bobby Seale, Barbara Walters, Don Adams, and Rita Moreno among others.